nzjs/spatial-api-auth0-ts/README.md

 Remove a poi using an id parameter
 `DELETE /api/v1/spatial/pois/:id`

-#### Endpoint - Routes - Polyline route track data
+#### Endpoint - Tracks - Polyline route track data

-Get all routes for user
+Get all tracks for user
-`GET /api/v1/spatial/routes`
+`GET /api/v1/spatial/tracks`

 Get a single route using an id parameter
-`GET /api/v1/spatial/routes/:id`
+`GET /api/v1/spatial/tracks/:id`

 Create a new route
-`POST /api/v1/spatial/routes`
+`POST /api/v1/spatial/tracks`

 Update a route using an id parameter
-`PUT /api/v1/spatial/routes/:id`
+`PUT /api/v1/spatial/tracks/:id`

 Remove a route using an id parameter
-`DELETE /api/v1/spatial/routes/:id`
+`DELETE /api/v1/spatial/tracks/:id`

 ## Contributing